MiiMGuel/dotfiles/README.md

 # dotfiles
-all configuration and dor files i use
+all configuration and dot files i use